 Our relationship with jewelry is so substantial that we have found that not only it improves our physical well-being, but also a comfort to the mind and soul.
 Jewelry can protect those who have contact with it in many aspects.
-In this case, it has protected the maker’s mind through meditation that can be achieved by repetition, just as in a mantra.
+In this case, it has protected the maker’s mind through meditation which can be achieved by repetition, just as in a mantra.
 The technique of crocheting wire has fulfilled a necessity of motion that comes from a restless mind.
 This repetitive technique has the ability to quiet an agitated mind.

 Additionally, the practice does not use chemicals or forging fires, other than the ones utilized when the wire was manufactured.
 It also does not use machinery, limiting the ecological footprint.
 This contributes to a cleaner practice for the maker and uses less material compared to other pieces of the same size.